rackerlabs/docs-offerings/docs/api-reference/methods/get-product.rst

        see the **Service plan details** table on this page.
    * - product.\ productOfferingPrice.\ priceDetails.\ *prices*
      - Array
-     - An info block containing information about the product prices.
+     - An info block that contains information about the product prices.
    * - product.\ productOfferingPrice.\ priceDetails.\ prices.\ *unitOfMeasure*
      - String
      -